 Master of Education and Science Programs (M.Ed. & M.S.)

-Graduate programs within the School of Education, Health Professions, and Human Development focus on specialized areas of study surrounding children, families, and society.
+Graduate programs within the College of Education and Health Professions focus on specialized areas of study surrounding children, families, and society.
 In addition to earning your master’s degree, you also have the option of earning a number of different professional-level certifications, depending on your program.

 All applicants must meet the general requirements for entrance to graduate study.
 Other programs will require additional prerequisites and application materials.
 Returning for additional studies?
 See Readmission of Former Graduate Students

 *Note: There are no application deadlines for our master’s programs.
 Admission is granted on a rolling basis.
 Please see the UHV calendar for semester start and end dates.